Baqidiguadacangshu/potato/README.md

 > Build a navigation feature that avoids crowded areas.

-But what does “crowded” mean?
+But once I thought about how this would actually work, a simple question appeared: what does “crowded” mean?

 Imagine one route takes ten minutes but passes through a packed station.
 Another takes eighteen minutes but is mostly outdoors.
 Which one should the system choose?
-What if I am willing to walk five extra minutes for a calmer route, but another user is not?
-If the crowd changes while I am already walking, should the app change my route again?

 I realised that I had not really designed “Less Crowded” yet. **I had designed the idea of it.**